Maumagnaguagno/HyperTensioN/README.md

 - [**Execution**](#execution "Jump to Execution section"): Command-line examples for the forgotten.
 - [**API**](#api "Jump to API section"): Variables and methods defined by Hypertension.
 - [**Hype**](#hype "Jump to Hype section"): Follow the Hype and let domain and problem be converted and executed automagically.
-- [**Comparison**](#comparison "Jump to Comparison section"): A brief comparison with JSHOP and PyHop.
+- [**Comparison**](#comparison "Jump to Comparison section"): A brief comparison with JSHOP and Pyhop.
 - [**Changelog**](#changelog "Jump to Changelog section"): a small list of things that happened.
 - [**ToDo's**](#todos "Jump to ToDo's section"): a small list of things to be done.

 ## Algorithm
-The [SHOP/JSHOP](http://www.cs.umd.edu/projects/shop/description.html "SHOP/JSHOP project page") algorithm for HTN planning is quite simple and flexible, the hard part is in the structure that decomposes and the unification engine.
+The basic algorithm for HTN planning is quite simple and flexible, the hard part is in the structure that decomposes an hierarchy and the unification engine.
 The task list (input of planning) is decomposed until nothing remains, the base of recursion, returning an empty plan.
 The tail of recursion are the operator and method cases.
 The operator tests if the current task (the first in the list, since it decomposes in order here) can be applied to the current state (which is a visible structure to the other Ruby methods, but does not appear here).